lmorg/murex/README.md

 subshells like `$( command )` (or back ticked) stuff are in Bash.
 However I'm considering this a low priority as it has a scope to cause more damage if not implemented correctly.

+* _No support for file globbing._ This is one feature I'm most nervous about implimenting because of the issues it can create eg with filename containing spaces or prefixed with hyphens.
+I have a few ideas on how to do this safely but will welcome any better suggestions.
+I was also tempted by the idea to support regex pattern matching as well as (or instead of) globbing.
+Regex, being more complex to write expressions, does offer a possibility for greater user error so this might just be an optional feature that is disabled by default.